-If you’ve never worked with a business coach before, you probably wonder: What exactly does a business coach do, and what do I do as a coaching client?
-The following business coaching tips should give you a clearer vision of the process and how to get the most from our coaching engagement.
+If you’ve never worked with a business coach before, you probably wonder: What exactly does a coach do, and what do I do as a coaching client?
+The following business coaching tips should give you a clearer vision of the process and how to get the most out of working with a coach.

 You’ll get the most out of your coaching sessions if you: